Mentioning Your Date of Birth on Your CV

 There is a misconception among some employers that older professionals are not up to date with the latest technology or that they’re set in their ways and not open to new ideas.
 It’s also likely that older professionals will demand a higher salary because of their years of experience whereas a younger candidate may have lower salary expectations.

-On the other side of the coin, a younger candidate may be rejected for a managerial or senior position because they lack experience in years or because they don’t look old enough even if they do have the required skills and qualifications.
+Conversely, a younger candidate may be rejected for a managerial or senior position because they lack years of experience or they don’t look old enough, even if they do have the required skills and qualifications.
 Young people are also often considered as impulsive or work-shy.

 Of course, these are just stereotypes.
 But it’s important to be aware of them and to tailor your CV accordingly.

-For example, if you’re a 40-year old and you’re applying for an entry-level position, questions may be asked and you may find yourself eliminated from the application process on the basis of your work experience or education.
-To help your application, you’ll need to explain your reasons for applying for an entry-level role in your personal statement or profile (e.g. you’re looking to take your career in a new direction and to acquire new skills).
+If you’re a 40-year-old and you’re applying for an entry-level position, questions may be asked and you may find yourself eliminated from the application process on the basis of your work experience or education.
+To help your application, you’ll need to explain your reasons for applying for an entry-level role in your personal statement or profile (for example, that you’re looking to take your career in a new direction and to acquire new skills).
 In addition, it may be best to leave your date of birth off your CV to avoid revealing your age.

 You’ll also need to gauge the culture of the company.
 For instance, start-ups tend to attract younger candidates.
-Therefore, if you’re an older candidate applying for a role in a start-up, you may want to draw attention away from your age and on projects you’ve led or your technical skills.
+Therefore, if you’re an older candidate applying for a role in a start-up, you may want to draw attention away from your age and onto projects you’ve led, or your technical skills.

 You can get a sense of the company culture and the average age of employees by conducting research on LinkedIn or other recruitment sites.
 Then you can make a decision as to whether or not including your date of birth on your CV would be appropriate.